ddeutils/ddeutil-workflow/README.md

 The **Lightweight workflow orchestration** with less dependencies the was created for easy to make a simple metadata driven for data workflow orchestration.
-It can to use for data operator by a `.yaml` template.
+It can use for data operator by a `.yaml` template.

 > [!WARNING]
 > This package provide only orchestration workload.
 That mean you should not
-> use the workflow stage to process any large volume data which use lot of compute
+> use the workflow stage to process any large volume data which use a lot of compute
 > resource. :cold_sweat:

 In my opinion, I think it should not create duplicate workflow codes if I can